-Our common ancestor Homo erectus evolved from chimps in Africa about 7 million years ago and his descendants migrated to different parts of the world in waves.
-Each group of ancient people adapted to life as they found it: desert, ice, grasslands, dense tropical forest, altitude, level of UV radiation, availability of water and food, etc.
+Our common ancestor evolved from chimps in Africa about 7 million years ago and his descendants migrated to different parts of the world in waves.
+Then, over time, adaptations generated genomic signatures of natural selection.
+That’s the working hypothesis anyway.

-I do wonder if present day Chinese leaders and the Afghans that currently hold sway tap into a deep intuitive knowledge of one another’s minds.
+The Chinese government has accepted the new Afghan set-up with no reservations.
+I do wonder if the Chinese leaders and the Afghans that currently hold sway tap into a deep intuitive knowledge of one another’s minds.
 I mean, do they recognize themselves in the other and instinctively know how to transact business with them?

 India doesn’t have that best-friend thing with any country, though some say we do have a genuine connection with Russia and Israel.